Can you fly with a checked firearm? Yes, and it’s more common than you might think!

 So, to sum everything up:

-- Store your gun unloaded in a hard case with a non-TSA approved lock
+- Pack your gun unloaded in a hard case with a non-TSA approved lock.

-That’s about it.
-Using this guide, you should be able to fly with your gun with relative ease, but when in doubt, contact your airline or the TSA directly.
+That’s it!
+Using this guide, you should be able to fly with your gun with relative ease.
+When in doubt, contact your airline or the TSA directly.

 For international travel, refer questions to the local consulate or embassy of the country or countries you’re visiting.

-Have you ever flown with your gun?
-Have any tips or tricks?
-Let us know in the comments below!
-Sometimes it’s easier to mail your ammo or guns to your final destination, take a look at How To Mail Guns (Legally)
+Have you ever flown with a firearm?
+Let us know in the comments.
+Sometimes it’s easier to mail your ammo or guns to your final destination, so let us teach you How To Mail Guns Legally!

 A friend of mine is flying from Tucson to Dallas with 2 revolvers, a rifle and a shotgun to attend a cowboy action shooting competition.
 Does anyone know what the regulations are as far as whether all the guns and ammo can be packed in the same case?
 If necessary, the revolvers and their ammo can be in one case and the rifle, shotgun and shotgun shells can be in another case.
 Thanks for any comments.